mikeshiyan/logonscreener/README.txt

 REQUIREMENTS
 ------------

-- Windows 7 (don't know if admin rights needed).
+- Windows 7 (and user account with Admin rights).
 - PHP 5.2.1 (or higher).
 - GD 2.0.28 (or higher) library is optional and only needed to resize images.
   Version 2.0.28 is bundled already (but not enabled by default) with PHP 5.2.1.